 happen if you didn't engage against the odds in the first place!

-The rapier's backup arrived before I was finished, but crucially they warped to a tactical rather than warping straight to the bubble - that gave me just enough time to put the last few rounds into the rapier's hull, but not enough time to warp off before the fleet stabber had me tackled (the malediction was obviously wary and stayed at range, playing no meaningful role in the fight).
-Unfortunately luck can only go so far - rapiers are hardly dps machines (especially with ECM drones), but fleet stabbers put out a lot of hurt and their tracking bonus makes them excellent for fighting small ships.
-With nowhere to go, I had no choice but to go down fighting.
-Of course, this didn't go as expected either - my shield buffer was slowly failing, but I was eating into the stabber's armour tank too.
-The stabber pilot had a good fit with dual propulsion and a web, and I couldn't quite dictate range without pulsing my MWD which allowed him to hit me (if I'd had an AB, I think there's a real chance that I could have soloed him too).
-As my target hit two thirds armour, a neutral wolf landed with us and started lending its firepower to my own - I died shortly afterwards with the stabber in low armour, but my mysterious benefactor was able to finish the job.
-I warped my pod back on grid just in time to see the blue flash as the stabber was reduced to space dust.
+The rapier's backup arrived while the fight was still going on, but they warped to a bookmark rather than warping straight to the bubble - their caution despite having the odds on their side gave me just enough time to put the last few rounds into the rapier's hull, although not quite enough to warp off before the fleet stabber got me tackled (the malediction was wary and stayed at range, playing no meaningful role in the fight).
+While rapiers are hardly dps machines, fleet stabbers put out a lot of hurt and their tracking bonus makes them excellent for fighting small ships.
+I had nowhere to go but down, although even that didn't go as expected.
+As my shield buffer dropped, my autocannons started eating into the stabber's armour tank too.
+The stabber pilot had a strong fit with dual propulsion and a web, which meant I couldn't quite control range without pulsing my MWD which made me easier to hit.
+If I'd had an afterburner, I honestly think I might have soloed him too.
+That wasn't to be, but blind luck still had a card to play - as the stabber hit two thirds armour, a neutral wolf landed in the bubble and turned its guns to the task.
+I died with the stabber in low armour, but my new ally was able to finish the job.
+I warped my pod back on grid just in time to see the stabber reduced to space dust.

 What's Stopping You?

-With that in mind, why is it that so many people tend to avoid taking risky fights?
+With that in mind, why is it that so many people tend to avoid risky fights?
 I think there are a number of reasons, but I'd like to talk about a few of them in particular.

 The first of these is our attitude to loss.
 Losses in eve are real - when your ship is destroyed you lose the real time and effort associated with replacing that ship.
 However, there's more to it than that; give someone a ship that's fully insured and paid for, and they probably still won't want it to die.
-The truth is there's a stigma attached to loss in eve - we associate losses with bad players and wins with good players, rather than taking the more realistic view that victory or loss is often the result of the circumstances we put ourselves in and our willingness to take risks; someone who roams solo and takes difficult fights will lose far more often than someone who only flies on fleets, or who spends most of their time camping a gate and only engages safe targets.
+The truth is there's a stigma attached to loss in eve - we associate losses with bad players and wins with good ones, rather than taking the more realistic view that victory or loss is often the result of the circumstances we put ourselves in and our willingness to take risks.
+Someone who roams solo and takes difficult fights will lose far more often than someone who only flies on fleets, or who spends most of their time camping a gate and only engages safe targets.
 What makes the stigma worse is that we know any losses we take will be immortalised on killboards for all to see - everyone will know just how bad we are!

-In the end, the attitude you take to risk in PVP is your own choice, and it's always tempting to take the easy option.
+In the end, the attitude you take towards risk in PVP is your own choice, and it's always tempting to choose the easy option.
 Even if it's not something you feel comfortable with all the time, I do recommend that at least every now and then, you just go for a fight that you're not sure you can win - you may well surprise yourself, and the victory will be that much more rewarding because of it.
 Worst case scenario, all you have to lose is pixels!